Yandex Cloud

 • Errors connecting to a node over SSH

-• How do I grant internet access to Managed Service for Kubernetes cluster nodes?
+• How do I provide internet access to my Managed Service for Kubernetes cluster nodes?

-• Why cannot I choose Docker as the container runtime environment?
+• Why cannot I choose Docker as the container runtime?

 • Error connecting a GitLab repository to Argo CD